Training for Activists

 The regional/country training days are held several times a year to update workplace representatives on any skills or changes to policies and procedures, and to allow ideas and experiences to be shared.
 These training days are a key part of your learning and development and you are expected to attend at least two training days per year.

-You will also have regular contact with your regional/national officer and organiser for support and advice.
-It is the expectation that you will attend activists' conferences and report back to branches their activities.
+You will also have regular contact with your national or regional officer and organiser for support and advice you are not sure who they are – please call RCM Connect on 0300 303 0444 It is the expectation that you will attend activists' conferences and report back to branches their activities.
 For further information on our training courses, see the workplace representative training section of our Events section.
 We have a set of i-learn modules available for workplace representatives via the Activists section on i-learn.